Zinc sulfide: Luminescent material

-Zinc sulfide, with addition of few ppm of suitable activator, exhibits strong phosphorescence.
-The phenomenon was described by Nikola Tesla in 1893), and is currently used in many applications, from cathode ray tubes through X-ray screens to glow in the dark products.
+Zinc sulfide, with addition of a few ppm of a suitable activator, exhibits strong phosphorescence.
+The phenomenon was described by Nikola Tesla in 1893, and is currently used in many applications, from cathode-ray tubes through X-ray screens to glow in the dark products.
 When silver is used as activator, the resulting color is bright blue, with maximum at 450 nanometers.
 Using manganese yields an orange-red color at around 590 nanometers.
-Copper gives long-time glow, and it has the familiar greenish glow-in-the-dark.
+Copper gives a longer glow, and it has the familiar greenish glow-in-the-dark.
 Copper-doped zinc sulfide ("ZnS plus Cu") is used also in electroluminescent panels.
 It also exhibits phosphorescence due to impurities on illumination with blue or ultraviolet light.

 Optical material

 Zinc sulfide is also used as an infrared optical material, transmitting from visible wavelengths to just over 12 micrometers.
 It can be used planar as an optical window or shaped into a lens.
 It is made as microcrystalline sheets by the synthesis from hydrogen sulfide gas and zinc vapour, and this is sold as FLIR-grade (Forward Looking Infrared), where the zinc sulfide is in a milky-yellow, opaque form.
 This material when hot isostatically pressed (HIPed) can be converted to a water-clear form known as Cleartran (trademark).
 Early commercial forms were marketed as Irtran-2 but this designation is now obsolete.